 Zoning is considered a police power regulation.
-That means it is one of a number of laws (such as building and health codes) which are adopted to protect the public health, safety and general welfare.
-A zoning ordinance consists of two distinct parts--the district or zone map and a written text.
-The text sets out the purposes, uses and district regulations for each zone, the standards for special land uses and for administration of the ordinance.
+That means it is one of a number of laws (such as building and health codes) which are adopted to protect the public health, safety, and general welfare.
+A zoning ordinance consists of two distinct parts-the district or zone map and a written text.
+The text sets out the purposes, uses, and district regulations for each district; the standards for special land uses; and procedures and standards for administration of the ordinance.

-Typically an ordinance is structured so as to group compatible uses within a district and also separate incompatible districts.
-Uses of land are typically considered incompatible if the characteristics of one land use could create negative consequences on adjacent uses in the normal course of operation.
-These "negative consequences," are usually nuisance-like in character.
-For example, noise, dust, odors, excessive traffic, or smoke are typical nuisance-like impacts that zoning tries to prevent.
-Decisions on land use compatibility requires careful planning.
+Zoning typically seeks to achieve its objectives by grouping compatible uses within a district and thereby separating incompatible uses.
+Uses of land are typically considered incompatible if the characteristics of the use of the land under normal circumstances could have a negative effect on adjacent uses.
+These negative nuisance-like consequences could include noise, dust, odors, excessive traffic, or smoke.
+Decisions on land use compatibility require careful planning.